 To enter leave a comment below with an interesting cooking idea with your favourite organic produce.
 It can be anything.

-* cooks notes – You can use organic grass fed beef instead if you prefer.
-Cook on a braai or a griddle pan to your preference but I like it medium rare.
+* cooks notes – You can use organic grass-fed beef instead if you prefer.
+Cook on a braai or a griddle pan to your preference but I like it medium-rare.
 Allow the meat to rest before serving.
-Toasted pita breads cut in half and filled with the meat and vegetables and salad is also delicious.
+Toasted pita bread cut in half and filled with the meat and vegetables and salad is also delicious.

 - 650g – 750g Ostrich fillet, cut into large even cubes

 - ½ red onion, peeled and cut into quarter slices

 - ½ red pepper cut into even pieces